-A couple of years back, after a long backpacking trip, I decided that it was time for me to lay down some roots for a little while.
-And I knew exactly where I wanted to base myself – the city that I felt most connected to in ten months of traveling, Mexico City.
+A couple of years back, after a long backpacking trip, I decided that it was time to lay down some roots for a little while.
+And I knew exactly where I wanted to base myself – the city I felt most connected to in ten months of traveling, Mexico City.

-So often, people tell me that they are scared about visiting DF (short for Distrito Federal and what everybody in Mexico calls Mexico City) – that they are worried about the crime levels and finding a place for themselves in such a huge city.
+So often, people tell me that they are scared about visiting DF (short for Distrito Federal and what everybody in Mexico calls Mexico City) – that they are worried about the crime levels and finding a place for themselves in such a vast city.

-Here are five reasons why I think Mexico City might just be the coolest city in the world.
+Here are five reasons why I think Mexico City might be the coolest city in the world.

 1. It has an incredible arts culture

-Of course, there are many well-known Mexican artists from the past and you can see their artworks up close and in person on a trip to Mexico.
+Of course, there are many well-known Mexican artists from the past, and you can see their artworks up close and in person on a trip to Mexico.